UWBIT/OTPCadenceUpload/README.md

 ## Overview

-This Python script processes and cleans student contact data exported from an Excel file.
+This Python script processes and cleans student contact data exported from Microsoft Access as an excel file.
 It is designed to prepare the data for upload into **Cadence**, a texting platform used for communicating with incoming first-year and transfer students.
 The script ensures data consistency, validates phone numbers, and handles opt-out preferences.

 ---